A general partnership is created on the basis of. General partnership, its distinctive features and characteristics

 • obtaining information regarding the distribution of profits received;

-• property remaining after the reorganization;
+• property remaining after reorganization;

-In addition, they are required to:
+In addition, they are obliged:

 • allocate part of financial assets for investment in share capital;